dinner-group/ci-vsd/README.md

 # Dynamics of activation in the voltage-sensing domain of Ci-VSP

-This repository contains code for analyzing simulations of Ci-VSD for [ref.
+This repository contains custom code for analyzing simulations of Ci-VSD for [ref.
 1][1].

 ## Data
-Example data to run the create [Figure 5](./notebooks/figures/FIG1_S4.ipynb) of the publication can be obtained as a file `data.tar.gz` from [Zenodo](https://zenodo.org/record/7502084).
-The tarball can be unzipped using `tar -xzvf data.tar.gz`and the files used to generate the appropriate plots.
+Example data to run the create [Figure 5](./notebooks/figures/FIG1_S4.ipynb) of the publication can be obtained as a file `data.tar.gz` as Source Data with the accompanying publication.
+The tarball can be unzipped using `tar -xzvf data.tar.gz`and the files used to generate the appropriate plots (see [notebooks](notebooks/figures/README.md)).

 ## Environment
 Most of the analysis is performed in [Jupyter notebooks](./notebooks/).
-The raw data is not in the repository, but can be obtained by contactinng [Spencer Guo](mailto:scguo@uchicago.edu) or [Aaron Dinner](mailto:dinner@uchicago.edu).
 Notebooks to produce relevant figures are under the subfolder [figures](./notebooks/figures) along with a `README` file that provides further description.
+The data

 The environment to setup the analysis is using Python 3.9.x, and detailed packages used are listed in `requirements.txt`.